-Sharing Simple and Fast Algal Toxin Detection tests to Developing Countries
+Sharing Simple and Fast Algal Toxin Detection Tests with Developing Countries

 Project Status: This project began in January 1998 and was completed in December 2013

 Toxins produced by harmful algae accumulate in shellfish, causing human illness and marine animal mortalities.
-We have developed a rapid, cost-effective test that measures algal toxins in shellfish which protects consumers from exposure to contaminated shellfish.
-Our goal is to transfer this technology to developing countries needing to test their shellfish for algal toxins prior to export or domestic consumption.
+We have developed a rapid, cost-effective test that measures algal toxins in shellfish to protect consumers from exposure to contaminated shellfish.
+Our goal is to transfer this technology to developing countries in need of testing their shellfish for algal toxins prior to export or domestic consumption.

 Harmful algal blooms and the toxins they produce have become an increasingly global problem over the past several decades.
 Scientists anticipate this threat to expand and intensify as HABs species are transported via ships’ ballast water and their subsequent growth responds to increasing nutrient input and ocean temperature.
 Developing countries face negative economic impacts (e.g., reduced aquaculture development, mass mortalities of farmed species, and loss of export income) and public health effects (e.g., contaminated fishery products and local avoidance of seafood by consumers) caused by algal toxins.
 These countries need reliable, easy-to-use, and cost-effective detection methods to monitor algal toxins in seafood.